pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 To achieve this task, we proceed according to The Team Data Science Process (TDSP).
 This is a standardized process model for analytics projects.
 Each solution section follows the process steps of the TDSP.

+Proposal:
+The Task was to create a command line tool, named **podgen.py** that comes with a configuration file containing a user-editable list of news sources to be investigated.
+The primary news source should be public RSS or AtomFeeds, but additional sources are also welcome.
+The configuration file should contain a list of at least 30 RSS feeds from popular news sources like CNN, NYT, FoxNews, Spiegel an others.
+The command line tool takes a list of comma separated keywords or phrases arguments to used (like **Corona**; **Football**) to generate and filter the podcast.
+It also requires a help function to assist the user in using the tool by entering
+Do we have the help option and is it working as follows?
+**'podgen.py /help'** or ** 'podgen.py /h'** on Windows or respective **'podgen.py --help'** or  ** 'podgen.py --h'** on MAc/Unix.
+The commandline tool displays progress and status information while the podcast is in generation.
+As result the user has different options to get the output.
+1. Read it directly with given parameters
+2. Save as MP3
+3. Save as PDF
+Note: The audio file should be created in the current folder.

+To achieve this task, we proceed according to The Team Data Science Process (TDSP).
+This is a standardized process model for analytics projects.
+Each solution section follows the process steps of the TDSP.

 ### 2. Business Understanding

 In the course of the task, a command line tool was created that automatically generates a podcast for the user after he